LolloLomb/JournalText/UniProc/README.txt

 1 - Files Included and description

-This program use main.c, functions.c and struct.h to make a journal-like text from a txt file given as input. main.c calls functions included in functions.c to analyze the given input and the parameters given by the user with the shell. functions.c contains functions that manage the text, justify the lines and create journal-like version of the input.
+This program use journal.c, functions.c and struct.h to make a journal-like text from a txt file given as input. journal.c calls functions included in functions.c to analyze the given input and the parameters given by the user with the shell. functions.c contains functions that manage the text, justify the lines and create journal-like version of the input.
 A version of strlen that counts character instaed of bytes in a string is also included. struct.h contains a simple definition of the Text struct.
 The Text struct is NECESSARY to have this program working.